alx77/osm_address_extractor/readme.md

 country->state->city->street->building
 ```
 Run *./run.sh* and select country.
 As a result you'll find an sql file in *results* folder.
+Use *pg_restore* utility to upload it to your Postgres (with Postgis & hstore extensions installed).
 There are many things to improve, feel free to do this.

 ## License